polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/11 - Your first Active Event.md

       innerValue:Echo
       onclick
         micro.windows.info:Echo was here!

+/*
+ * Notifying user that he must scroll to the bottom
+ * of the dox page to see the results.
+ */
+micro.windows.info:Scroll to the bottom of your page to see the result
 ```

-What happens in our above example, is that we pass in a lambda object, intended to be executed.
+What happens in our above example, is that we pass in a lambda object, intended to be evaluated.
 The **[eval]** invocations, inside of
-our **[examples.two-times]** event, executes the specified lambda twice.
-The simplicity of passing around such *"execution objects"* to other
+our **[examples.two-times]** event, evaluates the specified lambda twice.
+The simplicity of passing around such *"evaluation objects"* to other
 parts of your code, providing callbacks to other lambda objects, is another reason why Hyperlambda got its name.
 You can easily pass in such lambda
 objects, to web service endpoints, completely reversing the responsibility of the client and the server.
 For the record, you can also do this *safely*.